ViaScientific/vfdocs/docs/ViaFoundry/pipeline-docs/CAMP/camp-short-read-taxonomy.md

   *Description:* Error-corrected, host-read-removed paired-end FASTQ files (outputs from the short-read quality control module can be used).

 - **Kraken db**
   *Description:* Database files for Kraken classification.
-The pipeline provides default DB files, but the `kraken2-build` command can be used to build additional databases.
+The pipeline provides default DB files.

 - **metaphlan db**
   *Description:* MetaPhlAn4 database files for the analysis process.
-The pipeline offers default DB files, with the option to build databases using the `metaphlan --install --bowtie2db /path/to/database_dir` command.
+The pipeline offers default DB files.

 - **xtree db**
   *Description:* Database files for the XTree process.
 Default DB files are provided.